-This video features Y Combinator's Michael Seibel sharing tips on how seed-stage startups can successfully pitch to investors and raise funding.
-He points out common mistakes founders make and emphasizes the importance of concise and clear communication.
-With a particular focus on startups that have not yet found Product-Market Fit, he presents concrete methodologies for successfully raising investment.
+In this video, Y Combinator's Michael Seibel shares tips on how seed-stage startups can successfully pitch investors and raise funding.
+He points out common mistakes founders make and emphasizes the importance of concise, clear communication.
+With a particular focus on startups that have not yet found Product-Market Fit, he lays out a concrete methodology for winning investment.

-Michael Seibel begins his talk by saying that pitching is the thing founders suffer through the most.
-In reality, every founder who has pitched remembers exactly which investors said "no" to them, and along with "not hatred but a special feeling" toward those investors, they want to prove those investors wrong.
-Seibel shares know-how gained from helping over 200 companies pitch to investors through Y Combinator (YC), with the goal of helping early-stage startups that haven't yet found Product-Market Fit become far more successful at fundraising.
-He says that much of the fundraising advice founders have previously learned is probably wrong, and his goal is to make them "forget" that bad advice.
+Michael Seibel opens by saying that pitching is the most painful thing founders go through.
+He notes that every founder who has pitched can name exactly the investors who told them "no" — and feels "not hatred, but a special emotion" toward them, along with a burning desire to prove them wrong. 🤣 Seibel shares the know-how YC has accumulated from helping more than 200 companies pitch investors, with the specific goal of helping early-stage startups that have not yet found Product-Market Fit become far more successful at fundraising.
+He says that much of the fundraising advice founders have learned is probably wrong, and that his goal is to make them forget those bad lessons.

-Seibel emphasizes that a concise and easy-to-understand explanation is the best way to stand out among investors.
-Having conducted over 2,000 YC interviews, he points out that many founders fail to secure investment because they cannot clearly convey to investors what their company does.
+Seibel emphasizes that concise, easy-to-understand explanations are the single best way to stand out among investors.
+Having conducted more than 2,000 YC interviews, he points out that many founders fail to raise money simply because they cannot clearly communicate what their company does.

-"If they don't know what the company does, they can't invest."
+"If I don't know what your company does, I can't invest."

 - What do you do?